Māori mythology: South Island

 One battle that Kāti Māmoe won against Ngāi Tahu was at Lowther under Tutemakohu, whose taua retreated to the mist after their victory.
-A Kāti Māmoe chief of Waiharakeke Pa named Te Whetuki was described as being "of strangely wild aspect", and covered in long hair.
+A Kāti Māmoe chief of Waiharakeke Pā named Te Whetuki was described as being "of strangely wild aspect", and covered in long hair.
 One tradition states that a group of Kāti Māmoe managed to escape an attack by forever disappearing into the forests on the other side of Lake Te Anau, the descendants of which were possibly sighted in the Hāwea / Bligh Sound by Captain Howell in 1843, and again in 1850/1 by Captain Stokes, and in 1872 by Kupa Haereroa at Lake Ada, and finally in 1882.

 Possible Christian influences

 Io is a godly figure whose existence before European (specifically Christian European) arrival has been debated.
 He didn't appear in manuscripts or oral discourse until late in the 19th century.
 At least two references to him from 1891 appear in Edward Tregear's The Maori-Polynesian comparative dictionary, where he is described as "God, the Supreme Being", and as a figure in Moriori genealogy, but as Tiki's descendant.
 A third reference might be found in the same book under Ngāti Maniapoto's genealogy.
 It should also be noted that Io seems to be present in mythologies from Hawai‘i, the Society Islands, and the Cook Islands.

 In some versions of Tāwhaki's story, he sends his people to a high place to escape a flood which he summons to drown the village of his jealous brothers-in-law.
 There is a suggestion that this story might have inspiration from the Genesis flood narrative, and Hemā is sometimes reimagined as Shem.
 The way George Grey recorded the myths of Tāwhaki in his 1854 Polynesian Mythology may have given rise to these connections:

 Similarly, in the migration story where Ruatapu attempts to kill his brother Paikea, one Ngāti Porou tradition says that Ruatapu summoned great waves that destroyed their village, which Paikea only survived through the intervention of a goddess named Moakuramanu, and that Ruatapu then threatened to return as the great waves of the eighth month.